reactjs/react-a11y/docs/rules/button-role-space.md

-Enforce that elements which have the `role="button"` also have an `onKeyDown` handler that handles Space or Enter (this is isn't actually checked) for poeple that are using a keyboard-only device.
+Enforce that elements which have the `role="button"` also have an `onKeyDown` handler that handles Space or Enter (this is isn't actually checked) for people that are using a keyboard-only device.